zcl226403/Crystal/README.md

 ![alt text](https://github.com/dm2912/Crystal/blob/master/screens/panel-system.jpg?raw=true)

+Crystal also has multiple other views for both system and gamelist including traditional tiled, carousel and detailed views

 16:9 / 4:3
 ----------

-In theme settings you can now choose between 16:9 1080p and 4:3 640x480 for your device.
+In theme settings you can now choose between 16:9 1080p and 4:3 640x480 for your device as well as a 640x480 mode aimed at CRT displays.

 All views will adapt to the resolution/ratio chosen including main system views and gamelist views

-More resolutions/ratios may/will appear down the line

 COLLECTIONS
 -----------